stavroguine68/stavroguine68/README.md

-- 👋 Hi, I’m @stavroguine68
+- 👋 Hi, I’m @stavroguine68, a french developper (pseudo choosed as a fan of Dostoievski novels).
 - 👀 I’m interested in 3D game dev, aiming at RPG style gameplay skills
-- 🌱 I’m currently learning Unreal Engine blueprint stuff and Metal specs
+- 🌱 I’m currently learning Unreal Engine dev with C++ and blueprint likely a mix of two worlds best stuff
-- 💞️ I’m looking to collaborate on 3D stuff new technologies and RPG like gameplay
+- 💞️ I’m looking to collaborate on 3D stuff new technologies and RPG like gameplay : animations, hopefully including some AI features (as least for NPC Nav learning, but ideally for dialogs generation : text, then for visemes and voice generation)
-- 📫 How to reach me : I dunno, try and let a comment on https://comments.lettris.fr/?vos-avis-et-commentaires-sur-lettris...
+- 📫 How to reach me : let a message on one of my site :  https://comments.lettris.fr/?vos-avis-et-commentaires-sur-lettris...

 <!---
 stavroguine68/stavroguine68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.